phpspec/phpspec/docs/cookbook/templates.rst

 Templates
 =========

-**phpspec** can generate code snippets that will save you time when speccing classes.
+**phpspec** can generate code snippets that will save you time when specifying classes.
 The default templates will be suitable for many use cases.

 However in some cases, it'll be useful to customize those templates by providing